 Integration of new beliefs, attitudes and skills occurs over time and with practice and support.
 Even after a session is over, you will continue to work on change internally, and, hopefully, externally.
 You may find yourself in various moods, pleasant or not; you might have more or less energy; you might have particularly vivid dreams; you might feel peaceful, agitated, numb, excited, or tired.
 All kinds of experiences may present themselves as your inner self makes adjustments and integrates the new options you are creating and discovering.
 The more you also consciously align with this inner unfolding process, the more the growth you want can happen.
 Since change and growth take time, it can help to be patient with the process and remember that you deserve compassion and gentleness as you explore and re-create yourself.

-CLINIC DIRECTOR AND CLINIC SUPERVISOR Donna Roy, LPC, CHT, is a licensed professional counselor and certified Hakomi Therapist and Trainer.
-She has a private counseling practice, teaches in M.E.T.A.’s professional trainings, is an adjunct instructor in the Portland State University Department of Counselor Education, and provides supervision for registered interns who are seeking licensure from the Oregon Board of Licensed Professional Counselors and Therapists.
+Donna Roy, LPC, CHT, is a licensed professional counselor and certified Hakomi therapist and Trainer, has been in private practice since 1997, and has offered clinical supervision since 2006.
+Besides her counseling practice, she teaches in M.E.T.A.’s professional trainings, is an adjunct instructor in the Portland State University Department of Counselor Education, and provides supervision for registered interns who are seeking licensure from the Oregon Board of Licensed Professional Counselors and Therapists.

 ADJUNCT CLINICAL SUPERVISOR